-(Applicable NERC Standard: VAR-001)
+(Applicable NERC Standard: Current Version of VAR-001)

 Generators that do not have automatic voltage regulation (AVR) or are not controllable (unmanned stations and no remote control) have been considered.
 When modeling these generators, special attention must be given to the limitations of these units.